ajbmachon/buddah-bot/docs/prd/epic-3-chat-history-persistence.md

 - Graceful fallback to login if session expired

 **Rollback Plan:**
-- If AssistantCloud issues arise, can quickly implement Vercel KV fallback
+- If AssistantCloud issues arise, can fall back to local-only sessions (no persistence)
 - All chat streaming continues working (persistence is additive feature)
-- Research agent found Vercel KV pattern as alternative (documented)
+- Migration to self-hosted storage possible post-MVP if needed

 ## Definition of Done